-One of the main reasons that Azuela Elementary is a hidden gem is because of its test scores.
+One of the main reasons that Azuela Elementary is an Out-Performer is because of its test scores.
 At SchoolSparrow, we set test score expectations based on the largest contributing factor, which is the family income profile of the school.
 When adjusted for this parent income factor, the expected standardized test score from Azuela Elementary students is 26.4.
 This means, on average, schools with a similar income profile to Azuela score 26.4 on average.
 Azuela students achieve an average score of 48, which is an outstanding 82% better than those expectations.

 We asked Principal Navarro what she attributes the high test scores to:

 “Our school is big on data, and that is something I check constantly.
 I have data sessions with teachers and parents.
 Parents have gone to meetings where they learn about data and they pass information to other parents.
 We have data folders.
 The kids know the data and they have a plan on how to improve the skills in the areas that the data shows they need support in.
 Talking about data and making sure everyone understands data is important.
 We look at the formal data that we have and we have other data we look into as well.”

 Much like SchoolSparrow, Azuela Elementary pays close attention to data as a form of evaluation.
 This leads to success, because it illuminates strengths and deficiencies that allows educators to tailor lesson plans accordingly.
 To go along with the data, Principal Navarro also stays on top of what is happening with the students at the school.
 When Azuela Elementary was forced to go remote due to COVID-19, she commented: